pmwisdom/cordova-background-geolocation-services/README.md

 //Congfigure Plugin
 bgLocationServices.configure({
+     //Both
      desiredAccuracy: 20, // Desired Accuracy of the location updates (lower means more accurate but more battery consumption)
      distanceFilter: 5, // (Meters) How far you must move from the last point to trigger a location update
-     notificationTitle: 'BG Plugin', // <-- (ANDROID ONLY), customize the title of the notification
-     notificationText: 'Tracking', // <-- (ANDROID ONLY), customize the text of the notification
      debug: true, // <-- Enable to show visual indications when you receive a background location update
      interval: 9000, // (Milliseconds) Requested Interval in between location updates.
+     //Android Only
+     notificationTitle: 'BG Plugin', // customize the title of the notification
+     notificationText: 'Tracking', //customize the text of the notification
-     fastestInterval: 5000, // <-- (Milliseconds) - (ANDROID ONLY) Fastest interval your app / server can handle updates });
+     fastestInterval: 5000, // <-- (Milliseconds) Fastest interval your app / server can handle updates
+     useActivityDetection: true // Uses Activitiy detection to shut off gps when you are still (Greatly enhances Batterly Life)

+});

 //Register a callback for location updates, this is where location objects will be sent in the background